Master of Arts in Psychoanalytic Studies

 The research curriculum introduces students to research methods in the human sciences and facilitates students’ completion of the master’s thesis.
 The thesis demonstrates the ability to integrate theory with empirical data.
 The project entails examining one’s own observations in light of the literature in the area of study.

-The training analysis is an integral part of the educational process.
+Personal psychoanalysis is an integral part of the educational process.
 It deepens the student’s understanding of course material and helps the student tolerate the feelings aroused by the study of the human mind.
 It promotes understanding of one’s own emotional states and psychodynamics, which is critical to understanding others.
-Each student is required to complete a minimum of 80 hours of training analysis over the course of the program.
+Each student is required to complete a minimum of 80 hours of personal psychoanalysis over the course of the program.

 Time to Completion